More Melodramatic Magic!

 Similarities – Characters & Tone

-Darky funny, toxic and full of troublesome characters you love to hate, Succession is a delightfully well written show and another must-watch if you enjoyed Penthouse.
+Darkly funny, toxic and full of troublesome characters you love to hate, Succession is a delightful show and a must-watch if you enjoyed Peaky Blinders.

 Hyde, Jekyll, Me